openvinotoolkit/model_server/deploy/README.md

 If you already have a model repository you may use that with this helm chart.
 If you don't, you can use any model from https://download.01.org/opencv/2021/openvinotoolkit/2021.1/open_model_zoo/models_bin/.

 Model Server requires a repository of models to execute inference requests.
-For example you can use a Google Cloud Storage (GCS) bucket:
+For example, you can use a Google Cloud Storage (GCS) bucket:
 ```shell script
 $ gsutil mb gs://model-repository